o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/aws-s3-download-sc.md

 description: ' Download a file from &S3; with &script-canvas; in &ALYlong;. '
 title: Downloading a File from &S3; with &script-canvas;
 ---
-# Downloading a File from Amazon S3 with Script Canvas<a name="cloud-canvas-cloud-gem-aws-s3-download-sc"></a>
+# Downloading a File from Amazon S3 with Script Canvas {#cloud-canvas-cloud-gem-aws-s3-download-sc}

 You can use the **AWSBehaviorS3Download** node in Script Canvas to download a file from an Amazon S3 bucket\.